matthh9797/palmbloo/content/about/about-lulu.md

 ### I wanna show you some of the skills I have learned whilst travelling

 As I mentioned before my goal when I moved to London was to improve my English and that continued to improve in Australia.
-I had lots of roomates from other countries and which allowed me to pick up a lot of different acsents and dialects.
-Working in jobs such as sales and hospitality which pushed me continuously talk to customers.
+I had lots of roommates from other countries which allowed me to pick up a lot of different accents and dialects.
+Working in jobs such as sales and hospitality which pushed me continuously to talk to customers.

 There are some other random skills I picked up whilst travelling and I am sure some of them will come in handy later in life.
 For example, in Australia I learnt how to paint the interior and exterior of a house and in Thailand, I learned how to administer medication and care for unwell street dogs.